- Discuss copyright, fair use, and using images on blogs.

 Back to Top

-Public domain images and free to use images may not have a strict legal requirement of attribution, depending on the jurisdiction of content reuse, and depending on the terms and conditions of use of content from the website, but attribution is recommended to give correct provenance.
-This means within or at the end your blog post you must attribute the image, include their copyright information and you should link the photo back to it’s original photo page.
+Public domain images and free to use images may not have a strict legal requirement of attribution, depending on the jurisdiction of content reuse, and depending on the terms and conditions of use of content from the website, but attribution is recommended to give correct provenance for most of these sites.

 Back to Top